 - We don’t know if stocks will ever reach values lower than today’s

 - If there is a market correction, you must actually pull the trigger and invest

 When does doing nothing make the most sense?

 First, it’s difficult to time the market.
-Not only do you have to wait it out, you have to buy at the right time.
+Not only do you have to wait it out, but you also have to buy at the right time.

-Second, history tells us stocks have a greater chance of increasing then decreasing.
+Second, history tells us stocks have a greater chance of increasing than decreasing.

-Third, there are other investments besides stocks which can give you a return.
+Third, there are other investments besides stocks that can give you a return.

 # 2 – Invest in something else